Hacking-Notes/RedTeam/README.md

 The exploitation section of the repository covers techniques for taking advantage of vulnerabilities in order to gain unauthorized access to a target system.
 This may involve techniques such as buffer overflows, privilege escalation, or other methods of compromising a system.

 Finally, you'll find information on windows and linux hacking, including techniques for exploiting vulnerabilities in these popular operating systems.
 Whether you're a beginner or an experienced hacker, you'll find valuable information and resources in this repository to help you improve your skills and better understand the world of ethical hacking.

+**Please note that these notes do not comprise a comprehensive guide to becoming a red teamer.
+They are a work in progress and will continually be updated and expanded with more information.**